 Caesarion was raised in Alexandria, Egypt, the capital of Hellenistic culture at the time, and had few Egyptian or Roman influences in his upbringing.
 Most of Caesarion’s childhood was quite secure due to the relative stability of his mother's reign.
 In spite of his illegitimacy, Caesarion’s role as Cleopatra’s successor seems to have gone unchallenged in Egypt.

-Like most Ptolemaic princes, Caesarion would have been trained in the arts of rhetoric, oration, politics and philosophy.
+Like most princes of the Ptolemaic Dynasty, Caesarion would have been trained in the arts of rhetoric, oration, politics and philosophy.
 Caesarion’s personal tutor during his adolescence was a Greek scholar named Rhodon.
 Little is known of Rhodon’s career, a sharp contrast to the illustrious careers of Philostratus, Cleopatra’s childhood tutor, and Nicolaus of Damascus who tutored Caesarion’s siblings before becoming one of the most influential historians of the 1st century BCE.
 Caesarion’s own mother was yet another influence on his intellectual development and that of his siblings.
 A skilled politician and orator, Cleopatra was credited with speaking eight languages and authoring works on topics such as medicine and pharmacology.

 The death of Julius Caesar left Cleopatra in a weakened political position as she lost her strongest ally in Rome.
 However, Cleopatra was able to carefully maintain a conciliatory relationship with both the Liberators (led by the assassins of Caesar) and the Second Triumvirate, the two main factions which had emerged in the aftermath of Caesar's assassination.
 By the summer of 43 BCE, Cleopatra had begun to throw her lot in with the Second Triumvirate, and particularly with the leading triumvirs Marc Antony and Octavian.
 The alliance between Cleopatra and the Second Triumvirate was key to her agenda of spreading her sphere of influence over the former extent of the Ptolemaic Empire, as it was only with the support of Antony and Octavian that she was able to establish control over territories like Cyrene and Phoenicia.